Are you keen on starting your own environmental project but not sure how to get it done? Read these five steps to get started!

 Further Reading: All About Cheetahs

 Although leopards and lions are more resilient predators than cheetahs, they are still under threat from habitat loss and poachers.
-Tracking these animals and studying their behavior allows researchers and park managers to learn how to better protect them.
+Tracking these animals and studying their behaviour allows researchers and park managers to learn how to better protect them.
 Volunteers will be taught how to track these animals using radio telemetry.
 This data gathered will be used by conservationists to understand how much space needs to be designated as a protected area in order to ensure no run-ins with cattle, people, or other predators.

 There are two distinct species of African rhinoceros and both are classified as endangered.
 One of the main threats to their survival is poaching.
 At our base in Limpopo, safari field guides repair fences and patrol the park at night to ensure that these animals and others are protected from poachers.
 But they know that this is only a last-ditch effort and the only way to reliably create change is to work with the local community to gain their assistance in thwarting the loss of these impressive creatures.
 You can get involved by helping guides with tracking how many rhinos are in the park, maintaining park boundaries, conducting environmental education workshops, and fundraising for anti-rhino poaching initiatives.
 In the process, you’ll learn about the challenges conservationists face in growing the global rhino population.